lugia19/sd-embeds-stuff/README.md

 Step 1
 ------
-Download imageFetcherWrapper.py and run.bat and place them in some directory.
+Download the zip via the green code button > download zip, extract it and place imageFetcherWrapper.py and run.bat and place them in some directory.
 Run run.bat once to generate the config file.

 Sidenote: The reason why you need to use the batch file is due to the inconsistent way in which Windows handles setting the working directory with python scripts.
 See [here](https://bugs.python.org/issue26866) for the technical details.